Cayos Cochinos

 Location and Geography

-Nestled in the Caribbean Sea, Cayos Cochinos is an archipelago consisting of two small islands and 13 coral cays.
-Located approximately 30 kilometers northeast of the mainland, this secluded paradise is part of the Bay Islands department in Honduras.
-The islands are known for their pristine beauty, vibrant coral reefs, and crystal-clear waters, making them a haven for snorkelers and scuba diving enthusiasts.
+Cayos Cochinos, located in the Caribbean Sea, is an archipelago comprising two small islands and 13 coral cays.
+Situated about 30 kilometers northeast of mainland Honduras, these islands are part of the Bay Islands department.
+Known for their unspoiled beauty, vibrant coral reefs, and clear waters, they are a prime destination for snorkeling and scuba diving enthusiasts.

 Unique Marine Biodiversity